 Find out when GPs refer people to see a specialist (haematologist).

-There is no national screening programme for ALL.
+There is no national screening programme for acute lymphoblastic leukaemia.
 Find out why.

 Find out about tests to diagnose ALL including blood tests, bone marrow tests and a lumbar puncture.